kipiiler/resume-ai/README.md

+> 👍 Note
+>
+> This thing is not reliable, use at your own cause.
+It can make up stuff.
+Hype yourself but be honest

 # 🚀 Resume AI - Intelligent Resume Generation System

 A sophisticated AI-powered resume generation system that analyzes job postings, ranks your experiences and projects, and generates tailored bullet points using Large Language Models (LLMs).